genderkit/genderkit/_resources/tanner-stage.md

 In medicine, the development of the body over the course of puberty is broken down into five stages, called Tanner Stages.

-Blocker meds such as [GNRH Agonists]({% link _articles/gnrh-agonists.md %}) are usualy not available until the onset of puberty at Tanner Stage 2.
+Blocker medications such as [GNRH Agonists]({% link _articles/gnrh-agonists.md %}) are usually not available until the onset of puberty at Tanner Stage 2.
 This generally involves the following changes:

 <div class="tanner">
 <div class="tannercol">